zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 203] (#msdiv203) {#msdiv203 .ref .msdiv} (16 - 14)

-[APZ 203.1] (#apz203 .1) {#apz203 .1 .ref .apz} 'to the year of the Acts and the Excellency “Do not go” if there is a certain emotion's action, there is a hate ((10-3) 1) Tumor mushy tear shedding broth,
+[APZ 203.1] (#apz203 .1) {#apz203 .1 .ref .apz} 'to the year of the Acts and the Excellency "Do not go" if there is a certain emotion's action, there is a hate ((10-3) 1) Tumor mushy tear shedding broth,
-If there is no pleasure in the mind, then here some person is from the nation or From tribe or caste or body color or wealth or (3-2) 5 (ii) Should be used) whether it should be done in any other case or to the other person “CRODYThe year of the Excellency shall not go into the year of the Excellency” is the Creation and the year of the Excellency Do not go.
+If there is no pleasure in the mind, then here some person is from the nation or From tribe or caste or body color or wealth or (3-2) 5 (ii) Should be used) whether it should be done in any other case or to the other person "CRODYThe year of the Excellency shall not go into the year of the Excellency" is the Creation and the year of the Excellency Do not go.
 The action and the elemental will take away.
 Convenient.
 Into Noodules Send up, go.

-[APZ 203.2] (#apz203 .2) {#apz203 .2 .ref .apz} "They are also snatched”
+[APZ 203.2] (#apz203 .2) {#apz203 .2 .ref .apz} "They are also snatched"
 What is the root of the crusher?
 The root of unknowing, the root of undiscreet meditation, Highsm' is the dimension root, the root of shame in sin, the root of lack of fear of sin, the root of lack of mind The root of restlessness is the root of this heredity.
-“They are plucked out in their own eyes At the beginning of the process and the dimension of Sarah, grabbed, quoted, dismissed and dismantled Been into the nouveth, and go.
+"They are plucked out in their own eyes At the beginning of the process and the dimension of Sarah, grabbed, quoted, dismissed and dismantled Been into the nouveth, and go.

 [APZ 203.3] (#apz203 .3) {#apz203 .3.ref .apz} "Re-Favorable object or
-The object or madness of Africa shall be held by the same means.”
+The object or madness of Africa shall be held by the same means."
 Returning is the verses joint and the verses matching.
 Filling verses.
 Situations of verses indicate.
 Verses The order is to show.
-This means “again”.
-“Priyo” is a favorite object Two part.
+This means "again".
+"Priyo" is a favorite object Two part.
 Animals or editors.
 Which animals are the favorite? his Wishing work, wanting comfort, wanting freedom, mother or father or Brother or sister, or son, or daughter, or friend, or ministerial, or relatives Sahale, or go, they are Wedda, these creatures are the favorite editors Whoa, inspiring images, sounds, odors and odors, and touches.
 They are.
-Afries are part two of this favorite editor “Afries” They are.
+Afries are part two of this favorite editor "Afries" They are.
 Animals or editors.
 What are the animals of Africa, here his Likes some inwork, likes discomfort, likes discomfort, does not have freedom, does not have life These creatures are April, they wishing to do.
 Which of the April editors?
 The images of Africa, the sounds, the odors, the touch.
 ThisAfrijia Editoy.
-“From it” is the monotonous word.
+"From it" is the monotonous word.
 There are no two ideas that are sure Word.
 The inherent words go.
 The word that does not change.
 This means that it is.
-“Re-Favorable object or Afrigce object or Mad is being held Wapath is a pleasant African sweet sweet healed somnus The doominous Ishtanized Thing is crushing and suppressing, Ready.
+"Re-Favorable object or Afrigce object or Mad is being held Wapath is a pleasant African sweet sweet healed somnus The doominous Ishtanized Thing is crushing and suppressing, Ready.